Kurt232/VLM_Merging/README.md

-# VLMmerging
+# VLM_Merging

 This repository contains the official implementation for the ICML 2025 paper "Bring Reason to Vision: Understanding Perception and Reasoning through Model Merging".

 ## Overview

-VLMmerging explores techniques for merging large vision-language models (VLMs) to enhance their capabilities in perception and reasoning tasks.
-The project leverages model merging strategies to combine the strengths of different VLMs, resulting in improved performance across various benchmarks.
+VLM_Merging explores techniques for merging large vision-language models (VLMs) to enhance their capabilities in perception and reasoning tasks.
+The project leverages model merging strategies to combine the strengths of different VLMs and Math LLMs, resulting in improved performance across various benchmarks.

 ## Key Features

 - Implementation of various model merging techniques including:
   - Base merging
   - Layer swapping
-  - Task vector merging (TIES)
+  - TIES merging
   - DARE-TIES and DARE-linear merging

 - Evaluation framework using [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) for comprehensive assessment of merged models